Gtajisan/Goat-Bot-business/replit.md

-# Baka-Chan Messenger Bot (Goatbot V2)
+# Baka-Chan Messenger Bot (Goat-Bot-business)

 ## Overview
-A Facebook Messenger chatbot based on Goatbot V2 framework, merged with custom commands from baka-chan-v1.
-The bot uses unofficial Facebook Chat API (fca-neokex) for connecting to Messenger.
+A Facebook Messenger chatbot based on Goat-Bot-business framework, merged with custom commands from baka-chan-v1.
+The bot uses unofficial Facebook Chat API (fca-gtajisan) for connecting to Messenger.

 ## Developer
 - **Name**: Gtajisan (Farhan)